While parenthood is burdened with all kinds of worries, sleep is one issue that many parents have a problem with.

-- Failing to create an environment, which is conducive for sleeping.
+Failing to create an environment that is conducive for sleeping.

-- Trying too hard to get a baby to sleep instead of allowing him to fall asleep on his own.
+Trying too hard to get a baby to sleep instead of allowing him to fall asleep independently.

 How Much Sleep Must A Baby Get?

-Every child is different, but they must generally sleep for about eight to ten hours from the age of three up to six months old and ten to twelve hours from six months to one year old.
+Every child is different, but they must generally sleep for about eight to ten hours from three to six months old and ten to twelve hours from six months to one year old.